sktime/sktime/docs/source/scientific_reference/1_time_series.rst

 in the panel are i.i.d. (independent and identically distributed).
 This assumption extends to length, value domain, and index set.

-If the i.i.d. assumption is not made, we explicitly refer to non-i.i.d. `Panel` data.
+If the i.i.d. assumption is not made, we explicitly refer to "non-i.i.d. `Panel`" objects.